 Hi, I’m Gabi!

+My full academic CV is available here (updated Summer 2020), and my resume is available here.
+You can see what upcoming events I will be speaking at or attending, or check out links to my published writing.
 I am available to give talks or facilitate workshops on social media, communicating about climate, or addressing issues of accessibility in STEM for people with disabilities.

 My name is pronounced GAH-bee, not Gabby, because I’m Mexican-American and that is the pronunciation in Spanish.
 It’s the same “a” sound as taco and flan!
 I use both of my last names, without a hyphen (Ser-AH-toe Marks)!
 My pronouns are she/her/hers.